publiccodenet/publiccode.yml/CONTRIBUTING.md

 Your ideas, documentation and code have become an integral part of this project.
 You are the Open Source hero we need!

+In fact, feel free to open a PR to add your name to the [`AUTHORS`](AUTHORS) file and get eternal attribution.

 ---

 For more information on how to use and contribute to this project, please read the [`README`](README.md).